zhenglong1603/tp/docs/DeveloperGuide.md

   Use case resumes at step 1.
 - 1c.
 No matching patient found → Klinix shows an invalid patient error message<br>
   Use case resumes at step 1.
 - 1d.
-Medical Usage index out of bounds → Klinix shows an error message.<br>
+Medicine usage record index out of bounds → Klinix shows an error message.<br>
   Use case resumes at step 1.

 ---